Going for a walk

 Some people like to go for short strolls with family or friends with a pub lunch a highlight.
 Others walk with a walking group or go on long distance hiking challenges.
 Going for a walk can be a social or solitary occasion.
 Apart from the obvious benefits of regular walking to our mental and physical health, learning about our surroundings, the history, geography, flora and fauna make each walk a valuable learning experience.
 Most importantly though, each walk should be about enjoyment of life, a celebration of our beautiful countryside, lovely villages and historic towns.
 But even a shabby place or sprawling suburb can reveal an unexpected gem if you walk with your eyes open.

-I have created this website so I can share my walks and photos and especially to keep my memories alive.
-It would be wonderful if I could inspire the reader to try some of these walks.
+I have created this website so I can share my walks and photos and to keep my memories alive.
+If I could inspire any reader to try some of these walks that would be an extra bonus.
 Your experiences and adventures will be unique.
 Don't worry about the long distance walking bit - anyone can walk long distances - simply split the walks into sections tailored to your fitness and time available.
 And one more thing: you don't need a car to do these walks.
 I've added the transport options I used for each walk (from Reading).

 The walk descriptions do not give precise directions and distances.
 They are not meant to be an accurate guide but will hopefully whet your appetite to explore and enjoy what's outside our doorsteps.
 I cannot guarantee that you will enjoy every step and that everything will go to plan.
 But from each walk you will take home your own memories.
 If the surroundings are not enough to keep you enthralled then a walk can be perfect for reflecting - whether that is on how to get through a difficult situation in your own life or on how to solve the world's most pressing problems.
 I find that even after a blustery and cold winter's day, having had to negotiate ankle-deep mud, I will arrive home invigorated, and how wonderful that cup of tea and left-over slice of Christmas cake tastes!